Get the FREE one-click dictionary software for Windows

 - heavily

-Derived forms: heavier, heavies, heaviest
+Derived forms: heavies, heavier, heaviest

-See also: big, burdensome, cloudy, compact, concerning, deep, dense, distressful, distressing, disturbing, doughy, dull, effortful, fat, full, harsh, heavier-than-air, heavy-duty, heavy-footed, hebetudinous [rare], hefty, important, indigestible, indulgent, intemperate, leaden, massive, non-buoyant, of import, onerous, oppressive, perturbing, ponderous, preggers [informal], preggo [Austral, NZ, informal], pregnant, soggy, steep, taxing, thick, troubling, up the duff [Brit, informal], up the spout [informal], up the stick [Brit, informal], weight, weighted, weighty, wicked, worrisome, worrying
+See also: big, burdensome, cloudy, compact, concerning, deep, dense, distressful, distressing, disturbing, doughy, dull, effortful, fat, full, harsh, heavier-than-air, heavy-duty, heavy-footed, hebetudinous [rare], hefty, important, indigestible, indulgent, intemperate, leaden, massive, non-buoyant, of import, onerous, oppressive, perturbing, ponderous, preggers [informal], preggo [Austral, NZ, informal], pregnant, soggy, steep, taxing, thick, troubling, unsettling, up the duff [Brit, informal], up the spout [informal], up the stick [Brit, informal], weight, weighted, weighty, wicked, worrisome, worrying

 Antonym: light

-Encyclopedia: Heavy, Left-handed and Candid
+Encyclopedia: Heavy, Left Handed and Candid